bengal865/2425-python/variables-data-types/instructions2.md

 > - Students will use the `input ( )` function to get input from the user
 > - Students will convert user input to integers and floats using the built-in Python `int( )` and `float(  )` functions

+## Submitting Your Work
+- Create a new GitHub repository: `strings-practice-python`
+- Upload your script to your repo
+- Submit the URL that points to your repo on Google Classroom

 ## General Specifications